release-engineering/pom-manipulation-ext/guide/plugin-manip.md

     mvn install -DpluginManagement=org.company:pluginMgrA:1.0,org.company:pluginMgrB:2.0

+By default the extension will inject _all_ plugins declared in the remote BOM.
+If the option `overrideTransitive` is set to `false` to then only plugins used will be overridden.

+    mvn install -DpluginManagement=org.foo:my-dep-pom:1.0 -DoverrideTransitive=false

+**Note**: overrideTransitive is also used by the Dependency Manipulator.

 If there is an existing local configuration then it will be merged with the remote.
 The following configuration controls the precedence:

     -DpluginManagementPrecedence=[LOCAL|REMOTE]